A playful journey of reconnection and restoration

 Class details + how it works

-Each week, for five weeks, you'll explore a theme for The Book of Love.
-For each of the five modules, you'll have an audio to listen to, a story or meditation, and prompts to create pages in your book.
+Each week, for eight weeks, you'll explore a theme for The Book of Love.
+For each of these modules, you'll have an audio to listen to, a story or meditation, and prompts to create pages in your book.
 You'll do this at home, on your own.

 Then we'll meet on Wednesdays from 1 to 2:30 pm CST (convert this time to your time zone) for a creative, playful, connecting webinar.

 During the webinars, we'll split our time between creating in our books, asking questions, and sharing.
 These are playful, light, warm and fun!

 The webinar dates for the 2022 class have not yet been set.